Building Name: | Auckland Hebrew Congregation |

 Leadership: | Rabbi Moshe Rube |

 In 1968, the congregation moved to a new synagogue on Greys Avenue.[4]
-Ownership of the property reverted to Auckland City Council as part of the Albert Park Reserve following the deconsecration.[6]
-It has since served as a branch of the National Bank of New Zealand.
-The bank restored the building in 1989, preserving the stained glass windows as well as the Romanesque and Eastern decorative motifs.[7]
-The building currently serves as the University of Auckland's Alumni Relations and Development office.[7]
+Following the deconsecration, ownership of the Princes Street property reverted to Auckland City Council as part of the Albert Park Reserve.[6]
+It subsequently served as a branch of the National Bank of New Zealand, restored by the bank in 1989, preserving the stained glass windows as well as the Romanesque and Eastern decorative motifs.[7]
+The building currently serves as the office for the University of Auckland's alumni relations and development department.[7]

 As the congregation grew in size, a larger building was needed to meet it needs and a plot was purchased on Greys Avenue, overlooking Myers Park.[8]
-The Princes Street synagogue was deconsecrated in 1969.[9]
+The former Princes Street synagogue was deconsecrated in 1969.[9]
 The new inner-city synagogue was consecrated on 8 September 1968.[10]
-It was designed by New Zealand Jewish architect, John Goldwater in a modernist style.
-The synagogue was the recipient of an architectural award in 1970.[11]
-The synagogue and complex underwent a US$6.63 million refurbishment in 2008 and future Jewish prime minister, John Key, attended the reopening.[12]
-In 2010, the congregation led a successful challenge against the New Zealand government, allowing shechita, after a ban had been put in place.[13]
+The Greys Avenue building was designed by John Goldwater, a New Zealand Jewish architect, in a Modernist style; and was the recipient of an architectural award in 1970.[11]
+The synagogue and complex underwent a $6.63 million refurbishment in 2008 and John Key, a Jew who later became Prime Minister of New Zealand, attended the reopening.[12]
+After an earlier ban had been put in place, in 2010 the congregation led a successful challenge against the New Zealand government, to allow shechita.[13]
 In 2011, Israel's Speaker of the Knesset, Reuven Rivlin addressed the congregation.
 It marked the first official Israeli state visit to the country in a quarter of a century, since President Chaim Herzog's visit in 1986.[14]
 The buildings and sanctuary were used for filming by Simone Nathan in her 2022 TV series, Kid Sister.[15]
 The Greys Avenue complex was also home to Kadimah, the Jewish primary school, Auckland Jewish Immigration and the city's only kosher café.[16]

 In 2019, with the assistance of the Woolf Fisher Trust, the congregation purchased the campus of Saint Kentigern Girls' School in Remuera.[17]
 Kadimah relocated from Grey's Avenue to the Remuera campus in 2023.[18]
 Other Jewish organisations and the Kosher café/deli are also in the process of relocating to the site, creating the main hub for Jewish life in Auckland.[1]
 The city's Reform congregation, Beth Shalom has also been invited to relocate to the campus.[19]
 The Auckland Hebrew Congregation plans to build a new sanctuary and synagogue in the future on the grounds of the campus.[20]
 It currently holds services in the original homestead on the property.
 The house had been built in 1918 for the Louisson family who, later downsized to a smaller property and sold the home to the Church of Jesus Christ of Latter-day Saints.[21]
 The property and campus later formed part of Corran School, a private girls school, before becoming Saint Kentigern's Girls' School following a 2009 merger.[21]
 There are also plans for a mikvah on the site, a cultural centre and provision for Jewish youth groups.[20]
 In recent decades, the congregation has stepped up efforts to encourage Jewish immigration to New Zealand, mostly focusing on Jewry in South Africa, Argentina and Israel.[22]